-GEM 2220 Basics of Cartography and Surveying (3)
+GEM 2220 Basics of Surveying (3)

 This course provides each student an introduction to measurement theory, instrumentation, measurement systems, measurement computations, data accuracy and precision.
 The structure of the field of geomatics is explored.
 Major components of the course are survey statistics, traverse computations, coordinate systems and datums, elevations, and mapping.
 The use of computer-aided drawing software to produce maps and plats is required.
-Prerequisite: MTH 1115.
-Co-requisite: GEM L220.
+Prerequisites: MTH 1125, PHY 2252/L252.

-GEM L220 Basics of Cartography and Surveying Lab (1)
+GEM L220 Basics of Surveying Lab (1)